JJS4ntos/banner-plugin/README.md

   </a>
 </p>
 <p align="center">
-  Create WordPress plugins quickly and neatly and gain productivity.
+   Display banner containing images that vary depending on post or page tags.
+ACF Required.
 </p>

 # Requirements
-  - PHP >= 5.6
+  - PHP >= 7.1

-# Installing
-` composer create-project jjs4ntos/runcinatur `

 # What is Runcinatur?
 ----------------